Choosing The Best Portable Air Compressor For Car Tires

-During your quest to find the best portable air compressor for car tires you need to know what you are looking for and what features you should be comparing.
+During your quest to find the best portable air compressor for car tires, you need to know what you are looking for and what features to compare.

-Below are some of the key air compressor terms you should be aware of.
+Below are some of the air compressor terms to be aware of.
 (Beware- dry reading coming up!!)

-Duty cycle is the amount of time in a one-hour period that a portable tire inflator can be run nonstop before it needs to be 'rested' to cool off.
+Duty cycle is the amount of time in one hour that a portable tire inflator can be run nonstop.
+After that, it needs to be 'rested' to cool off.

-For example, if the duty cycle is 25 minutes, the portable air compressor pump can be run for 25 minutes out of a 60 minute period and should be 'rested' the remaining 35 minutes.
+For example, if the duty cycle is 25 minutes, the portable air compressor pump can be run for 25 minutes out of 60 minutes.
+It should then be 'rested' for the remaining 35 minutes.

-This ensures that the car air compressor and pump motor don't overheat (though the best portable air compressors will have thermal overload protection to prevent motor damage due to the overheating).
+This ensures that the car air compressor and pump motor don't overheat (though the best portable air compressors have thermal overload protection to prevent motor damage due to overheating).

-Therefore, a 33% duty cycle portable air compressor pump can be run continually for 20 minutes before needing to be 'rested' for the next 40 minutes.
+Therefore, a 33% duty cycle portable air compressor pump can be run continuously for 20 minutes before needing to be 'rested' for the next 40 minutes.

 Duty Cycle Considerations

-A small air compressor for tires is going to have a specified duty cycle rating which tells you how long you can continuously operate it before it needs to 'rest' (cool down).
+A small air compressor for tires is going to have a specified duty cycle rating.
+It tells you how long you can continuously operate it before it needs to 'rest' (cooldown).

 Two things to consider:

 1) The reason a duty cycle exists is heat.
 The compression of air creates heat.
-Therefore, the compressor itself has to be designed to withstand a certain amount of heat.
+Therefore, the compressor itself can withstand a certain amount of heat.

-Some of the Viair compressors that we review have a thermal protector that automatically resets, so if you run them too long (exceed duty cycle, or operate in a hot environment) this overheat protection will automatically kick in if a certain internal temperature is reached.
+Some of the Viair compressors that we review have a thermal protector.
+This feature automatically resets itself.
+Therefore, if you run it too long (exceed duty cycle, or operate in high heat), this protection will automatically kick in once it reaches a high enough internal temperature.

 2) You Likely Won't Use The Air Compressor Non-Stop.
 Using a 33% duty cycle (20 minutes out of every hour) as an example, you are probably not going to run a portable air pump for 20 minutes non-stop.
-A quality portable air compressor pump doesn't take 20 minutes to fill up a single tire.
+Of course, a quality portable air compressor pump doesn't take 20 minutes to fill up a single tire.

-You can get a 100% duty cycle portable air compressor pump, which means it doesn't have to be cooled off for a certain number of minutes each hour.
+You can certainly get a 100% duty cycle portable air compressor pump.
+Meaning it doesn't have to cool for a certain number of minutes each hour.

 These air compressors achieve a long duty cycle by having a lower output (CFM - see below) than their counterparts with a lower duty cycle.

-Portable air compressor duty cycle is based upon a certain outside temperature.
-Viair air compressors have a duty cycle rating based upon 72º F.
+The portable air compressor duty cycle is based upon a certain outside temperature.
+Viair air compressor's have a duty cycle rating based upon 72º F.

 Temperatures higher than this may cause the compressors duty cycle to be lowered as the unit may take longer to cool off (and heat up quicker in the higher outside temps).